 Now, What Are Edge Containers?

 Edge containers facilitate edge computing to happen seamlessly.
-So, first, let us understand what containers are in the first place!
+Let us first understand what containers are in the first place!

-Containers are standardized packages of software that put the code and all of its dependencies in a single package and allow the application to run quickly and reliably irrespective of the operating system that it is placed in.
+Containers are standardized packages of software that put the code and all of its dependencies in a single package.
+This allows the application to run quickly and reliably irrespective of the operating system that it is placed in.

 In short, containers are lightweight and can be easily deployed on the edge devices to run advanced computing applications.
 Therefore, containerization of legacy applications is an essential first step to run large-scale edge computing solutions.
 Once the legacy applications have been containerized, it can then leverage appropriate technologies to manage the complex cluster within the right set of policies and guidance to ensure data privacy, security, and high application performance.